jubatus/jubaql-docker/README.md

 * *zookeeper* provides the Zookeeper functionality for Kafka.
 * *kafka* provides a message queue that can be used for stream processing.
 * *hdpnode* is a single-container Hadoop cluster with YARN and HDFS.
 The JubaQL executors will run in this container, therefore it also contains a Jubatus installation.
+* *fluentd* runs an instance of fluentd that generates dummy data with timestamps and writes it both to HDFS and Kafka.